Krisp alternative

 Notes are a side feature.
 Krisp's primary product is noise cancellation.
 AI notes are an add-on, and it shows in depth and integration story.

 Notes live in Krisp's app.
-Not your folder, not Markdown, not your vault — they're behind their UI, with their export.
+Not your folder, not plain Markdown, not a file you own — they're behind their UI, with their export.

 $16/seat/mo Pro. $192/year per person, mostly to keep noise cancellation.
 The notes piece doesn't justify the line item alone.

-No MCP, no Obsidian, no Cursor.
+No MCP, no Cursor, no Codex CLI.
 If your workflow runs on plain files and AI tools, Krisp is the wrong shape.

 Side-by-side